-At St. Helen’s we value the importance and benefits of regular physical activity and children’s participation in a diverse range of sports and activities, and understand how these activities can enrich a child’s physical, emotional and social wellbeing.
+At St. Helen's we value the importance of regular physical activity and provide a range of sports and activities for our children because we understand how these activities enrich a child's physical, emotional and social well-being.

-We promote this philosophy within our curriculum by demonstrating approaches to teaching and learning that offer children opportunities to take part in outdoor learning activities.
-These enable the children to learn in a different context, to enjoy physical activities outside, to explore ‘risk’ in a safe and supportive environment, and develop the skills of teamwork, resilience and perseverance which are necessary to achieve personal success.
+Within our curriculum we provide children with opportunities to take part in outdoor learning activities.
+These enable the children to learn in a different context, to enjoy physical activities outside, to explore 'risk' in a safe and supportive environment, and develop the skills of teamwork, resilience and perseverance which are necessary to achieve personal success.

 We recognise that these qualities are essential in order to live a happy and fulfilling life, and can be further developed through our comprehensive PE provision.
-During their time at St. Helen’s children in the Foundation Stage and Key Stage 1 work with the ‘Leap into Life’ programme to develop muscle control, motor skills and accuracy.
-Once these skills have been mastered the children, during their time in Key Stage 2, progress to a wide range of sporting activities including orienteering, invasion games, gymnastics, net and wall games, striking and fielding games and athletics.
+During their time at St. Helen's, children in the Foundation Stage work with the 'Leap into Life' programme to develop muscle control, motor skills and accuracy.
+Once these skills have been mastered the children progress to a comprehensive programme of sporting activities including orienteering, invasion games, gymnastics, net and wall games, striking and fielding games and athletics.
 We place great importance on inclusion for all children, regardless of gender, background, SEN or physical disability.

-With our beautiful location in a rural, coastal location we feel that is imperative that children leave St. Helen’s having gained the life-skill of being able to swim.
-We focus on ensuring that every child learns to swim while in Year 4 through swimming lessons at Torridge Pool.
+With our beautiful location in a rural, coastal location we feel that is imperative that children leave St. Helen's having gained the life-skill of being able to swim.
+We focus on ensuring that every child learns to swim while in Year 4 through two terms of swimming lessons at Torridge Pool.

 We enjoy promoting 'Healthy Living' through a focus on healthy eating, healthy minds, nutrition, the importance of exercise and fitness.